Sitecore/jss/ref-docs/sitecore-jss-react/classes/SitecoreContext.md

 ▸ **setContext**(`value`): `void`

 Update context state.
-Value can be @type {LayoutServiceData} which will be automatically transformed or you can provide exact @type {SitecoreContextValue}
+Value can be

 #### Parameters